PSG star Kylian Mbappe ruled out for four weeks with hamstring injury | Goal.com

 The 20-year-old attacker's 100th appearance in Ligue 1 ended prematurely as he was forced off in the second half of the 4-0 win over Toulouse at Parc des Princes.

-He was the third PSG player to have to go off injured.
-Edinson Cavani was taken off in the early stages of the game, while Abdou Diallo was replaced by Thiago Silva in the first-half.
+He was the third PSG player to have to go off injured in the match, with Edinson Cavani taken off in the early stages of the game, while Abdou Diallo was replaced by Thiago Silva in the first-half.

 And PSG have confirmed that Mbappe will be out for around a month after having tests on his injury.